River Test: Course

 From Chilbolton the river goes through the villages of Leckford, Longstock, Stockbridge and Houghton to Mottisfont and Kimbridge, where the River Dun joins the flow.
-From here the village of Timsbury is passed, then through the grounds of Roke Manor before reaching the town of Romsey.
+From here the village of Timsbury is passed, then the Test flows through the grounds of Roke Manor before reaching the town of Romsey.
 On the western edge of Romsey, Sadler's Mill, an 18th-century watermill, sits astride the River Test.

 South of Romsey, the river passes the country house of Broadlands, and then Nursling, once the site of a Roman bridge.
 Finally the river is joined by the River Blackwater and soon becomes tidal, widening out into a considerable estuary that is lined on its northern bank by the container terminals and quays of the Port of Southampton.
 The Test estuary then meets that of the River Itchen and the two continue to the sea as Southampton Water.

 Between Chilbolton and Redbridge, the river was once paralleled by the Andover Canal, which was itself converted to a railway in 1865, and then in turn abandoned.
 Most traces of the canal have disappeared, although the remains of a stretch can still be seen between Timsbury and Romsey.